Everybody’s “favorite” time of year is here once again. It’s tax time.

 If you have a mortgage originating on or after December 15, 2017, you can only claim the interest paid on the first $750,000 loan balance.

-This restriction primarily affects homebuyers in high-cost-of-living areas like San Francisco.
+This restriction primarily affects homebuyers in high-cost-of-living areas like San Francisco, Seattle and New York City.

 State and Local Tax Deductions Capped at $10,000

 You can now only deduct the first $10,000 in state and local income, sales, and property taxes each year.
-This deduction is more commonly known as SALT.
+This deduction is more commonly known as SALT and will continue through 2025 per the Tax Cut and Jobs Act of 2017.

 Anybody Can Deduct Student Loan Interest